 Salt and coarse black pepper.
 Equal parts.
 That’s it.

 I know that sounds boring.
 But Texas style brisket has been done this way for generations and there’s a reason.
 Simple seasoning lets the smoke and the beef shine.
-You don’t need a complicated rub on your first cook.
+The complexity you’re chasing comes from the Maillard reaction during the cook — the dark bark that forms on the surface — not from a complicated spice blend.

 Coat every surface generously.
 Brisket is a big piece of meat — it can handle more seasoning than you think.
-Pat it in so it sticks, then let it sit at room temperature for an hour before it goes on the smoker.
+Pat it in so it sticks then let it sit at room temperature for an hour before it goes on the smoker.
+Some people apply the rub the night before and let it sit uncovered in the refrigerator overnight.
+Both approaches work.

 Getting Your Smoker Ready